 Eight Commencement celebrations — four undergraduate, three graduate and for the first time, a separate a Ph.D.
-Commencement ceremony — capped off a year like no other in Stevens’, and the world’s, history.
-Instead of a traditional one-day Commencement with two ceremonies as in years past, the series of celebrations was held over three days to ensure social distancing, in accordance with the State of New Jersey and Centers for Disease Control (CDC) COVID-19 guidelines.
+Commencement ceremony — capped off a year like no other in Stevens’ history.
+Instead of a traditional one-day Commencement with two ceremonies, as in years past, the series of celebrations was held over three days to ensure social distancing in accordance with the State of New Jersey and Centers for Disease Control (CDC) COVID-19 guidelines.

-Proud family members and friends cheered on the graduates, some in person at the Meadowlands Expo Center and others via live stream across the country and around the world.
-Spirits were high at the culmination of a challenging year and as graduates look forward to new and exciting pursuits.
-Many are moving on to careers in a wide range of industries, including business and finance, bioengineering, defense, pharmaceutical engineering, robotics and more, and others will continue their education at graduate school.
+Proud family members and friends cheered on the graduates, some in person at the Meadowlands Expo Center and others via livestream across the country and around the world.
+Spirits were high at the culmination of a challenging year, as graduates look forward to new and exciting pursuits.
+Many are moving on to careers in a wide range of industries including business and finance, bioengineering, defense, pharmaceutical engineering, robotics and more, while others will continue their education at graduate school.

-President Congratulates the “Next Generation of Pioneers, Innovators and Global Citizens”
+President Congratulates “Next Generation of Pioneers, Innovators and Global Citizens”

-The Commencement ceremonies began with a processional video of candidates as Stevens’ seventh President, Nariman Farvardin, Provost Christophe Pierre and a member of the Stevens Board of Trustees — different for each ceremony — took the stage.
+The Commencement ceremonies began with a processional video of candidates as President Nariman Farvardin, Provost Christophe Pierre and a member of the Stevens Board of Trustees — different for each ceremony — took the stage.
 Their entrance was followed by a performance of the national anthem pre-recorded by the President’s Ensemble.

 In his opening remarks, President Farvardin congratulated graduates on their hard-won achievements during unprecedented times.

 “The past year has undoubtedly been a time of tremendous disruption and generation-defining change,” he said.
 “You have proven yourselves to be adaptable, tenacious and resilient in the face of many unexpected challenges, and you have persevered.”